-This memorandum is to advise the California Adult Education Program (CAEP) consortia and their members of the CAEP Program Area reporting requirements for the 2019-20 Program Year.
-This memorandum can also be found on the CAEP website at https://caladulted.org/Administrators.
-Please see the changes below to the CAEP Program Area Reporting for 19-20.
+This memorandum is to advise the California Adult Education Program (CAEP) consortia and their members of the CAEP Program Area Reporting requirements for the 2021-22 year.
+This memorandum can also be found on the CAEP website at https://caladulted.org/Administrators/22.